Keegs4213/Workout-Wise/README.md

 ```

 ## Purpose
-The project, WorkoutWise, aims to solve the problem of personalized workout planning for individuals with varying fitness goals and levels.
-The opportunity lies in providing users with a solution that is tailored to their specific needs, something that generic workout plans often fail to deliver.
-Currently, individuals must sift through a multitude of generic plans or hire a personal trainer to get a personalized plan.
-The desired state is to have an easily accessible, personalized workout plan at the user's fingertips.
+WorkoutWise aims to address the problem of personalized workout planning for individuals with varying fitness goals and levels.
+We see an opportunity in offering users a solution tailored to their specific needs, a characteristic that generic workout plans often lack.
+Currently, individuals need to sift through numerous generic plans or hire a personal trainer to receive a personalized plan.
+We envision a future where an easily accessible, personalized workout plan lies at every user's fingertips.

-This problem has been addressed by other projects, but often these solutions lack the level of personalization offered by WorkoutWise or require a subscription.
+Other projects have attempted to address this problem, but they often lack the level of personalization that WorkoutWise offers or require a subscription.

 ## Industry/ domain
-The domain of this project is Health and Fitness, specifically online fitness training.
-The current state of the industry is dynamic with challenges from startups and an increasing shift towards online fitness due to global circumstances.
-The project is also relevant to the wellness and digital health industries.
+WorkoutWise operates within the Health and Fitness domain, specifically focusing on online fitness training.
+The industry is currently dynamic, facing challenges from startups and an increasing shift towards online fitness due to global circumstances.
+Our project also holds relevance to the wellness and digital health industries.

 ## Stakeholders
-The stakeholders are individuals interested in fitness, specifically those seeking personalized workout plans.
+Stakeholders for WorkoutWise are individuals interested in fitness, especially those seeking personalized workout plans.
 This includes fitness beginners, intermediates, and experts.
-The software is also relevant to health and wellness organizations interested in providing personalized workout plans to their clients.
-Potentially healthcare professionals helping clients to lose weight or personal trainers looking for inspiration for exercises to show their clients.
-Stakeholders expect an easy-to-use, efficient, and effective solution for workout planning.
+The software also interests health and wellness organizations that aim to offer personalized workout plans to their clients.
+Healthcare professionals assisting clients with weight loss or personal trainers seeking inspiration for exercises to demonstrate to their clients may find value in our software.
+Stakeholders anticipate an easy-to-use, efficient, and effective solution for workout planning.

 ## Product Description
 **Architecture Diagram**